-This is the final part in a two part series.
-In the first part I mentioned the importance of having goals; principles and success experiences and how these impact on your self esteem.
-I will mention the remaining 3 that is comparison with others; recognition and rewards and how these affect your self esteem.
+This is the final part of a two-part series.
+In the first part, I mentioned the importance of having goals; principles, and success experiences and how these impact your self-esteem.

 Recognition is a very nice feeling.
 Most of what we do if not everything, we all want to be recognized for it.
 At least I am talking about myself.